BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/minas_tirith.md

 - **The Banner of Minas Tirith** `PASSIVE`

-This is a banner with a range of 6".
+This is a [banner][Banner] with a range of 6".
 Boromir and all Gondor Warriors within 6" gain +1 Fight value.
-Boromir does not suffer the -1 penalty for using a banner in the Duel Roll.
-Additionally, he may not carry this banner if he is also carrying a lance.
+Boromir does not suffer the -1 penalty for using a [banner][Banner] in the Duel Roll.
+Additionally, he may not carry this [banner][Banner] if he is also carrying a [lance][Lance].

 </div>

 ---
 <div class="unitCard" markdown>

 ### DENETHOR [35 POINTS]